SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Methodology

 \subsection{KVCache Sharing Challenge}

-The primary challenge in cross-prompt KVCache sharing stems from length disparity between prompts.
-Inspired by \citep{liu2024droidspeak}, we incorporates positional encoding within the E Cache to enable accurate token alignment while preserving contextual relationships.
+The primary challenge in cross-prompt KV cache sharing stems from length disparity between prompts.
+Inspired by~\citep{liu2024droidspeak}, we incorporates positional encoding within the E Cache to enable accurate token alignment while preserving contextual relationships.

 Specifically, we use LSH to identify, for each token in the target prompt, the most similar token in the reference prompt based on their vector representations.
-We use Locality-Sensitive Hashing (LSH) for efficient token similarity search.
+We use LSH for efficient token similarity search.
+This process allowed us to reorder the KV cache of the reference prompt to align with the token sequence of the target prompt.
+Consequently, the reordered KV cache matches the target prompt's length, with its key-value pairs entirely derived from the original KV cache of the reference prompt.
+The LLM uses the reordered KV cache to the target prompt.
 Additional details on LSH are provided in Appendix~\ref{app:lsh_extend}.
-This process allowed us to reorder the KVCache of the reference prompt to align with the token sequence of the target prompt.
-Consequently, the reordered KVCache matches the target prompt's length, with its key-value pairs entirely derived from the original KVCache of the reference prompt.
-The LLM uses the reordered KVCache to the target prompt.